303brendan/webhookToSnmp/README.md

 # Datadog Webhook To Snmp
 The concept behind this was the need to convert the Webhook payload (JSON) from a Datadog alert into an SNMP Trap that can be sent to a Trap Receiver.

+## Disclaimer
+Use at your own risk.
+If you modify the contents of the webhook payload you will have to ensure that the correct values are being parsed / stored in the `snmpTrap.py`.

 ## Overview
 You will find one file `snmpTrap.py` which requires a few libraries (pysnmp & flask).
 As long as you have these libraries installed on the server (install via `pip install X` command) you should be able to run this webservice which will expose the `webhook` endpoint, allow incoming JSON via http POST, and parse the JSON body.